Live a Healthy Lifestyle

 Q. How much can I earn overall?

-A. Each employee and earn a total of $300 and each spouse can also earn a total of $300.
+A. Each employee can earn a total of $300 and each spouse can also earn a total of $300.
 Wellness incentive money is available to participants annually.

 Q. How is the incentive money distributed?